Stuycs-K/finalproject-09-jerermiasneto-manoel/PRESENTATION.md

 My program is designed to hide an image inside another image by changing the least significant bit in the Red Green and Blue values of a pixel in an image with values, either to make a 8 bit black and white image or a 9 bit color image (3 bits per color channel).

-### Encode Black and White:
+### Black and White Mode:
 #### Usage:
 Use if you are ok with the final image once decoded being black and white.
 flags: -e -i IMAGETOHIDE -h IMAGETOHIDEINPUTIN -o OUPUTFILENAME -m BW if you want the image to be displayed use -v

 #### Setup:
-To prepare for black and white image encoding, my program first changes the image to hide into a monochrome image using filter() in processing
+To prepare for black and white image encoding, my program first changes the image to hide into a monochrome image using filter() in processing.
 Then, the image to hide will be centered on top of the image that will appear unchanged at the end.

 #### Encoding: